-Introduction to Broadcast News and Production
+JOUR 124 Introduction to Broadcast News and Production (3)

-Techniques of gathering, writing, editing, and producing news for radio and television.
-Topics include broadcast style, working with wire services, codes of ethics, legal considerations, and news applications of audio and video technology.
-Students experience all aspects of studio newscast production from producing to anchoring.
-[N]
+Techniques of gathering, writing, editing, and producing news for broadcast television.
+Topics include broadcast style, codes of ethics, legal considerations, and news applications of video technology.
+Students experience all aspects of newscast reporting and production from producing to anchoring.

-Electronic News Gathering and Video Editing (3)
+JOUR 125 Electronic News Gathering and Video Editing (3)

 An introduction to all elements involved in field reporting for television news.
-Topics include contacting and selecting the most appropriate sources. interviewing techniques, selecting sound-bites, visual storytelling, developing on-camera, as well as as behind-the-camera skills, and ethical and legal considerations.
+Topics include contacting and selecting the most appropriate sources, interviewing techniques, selecting sound-bites, visual storytelling, developing on-camera, as well as as behind-the-camera skills, and ethical and legal considerations.
 Students will create voice-overs and packages using non-linear digital video editing equipment.
 [N]

-Television Studio Production I (3)
+JOUR 201 Television Studio Production I